SaurabhSalunkhe/oci-genai-blog/_posts/2025-03-09-fine-tune-deepseek.md

 BitsAndBytesConfig configures the quantization settings. device_map="auto" ensures the model is distributed across available GPUs or CPUs, optimizing resource use

-3. Implementing LoRA for Efficient Fine-Tuning
+III.
+Implementing LoRA for Efficient Fine-Tuning

 LoRA (Low-Rank Adaptation) is a parameter-efficient technique that fine-tunes a model by adding low-rank matrices to specific layers while keeping the original weights frozen.